Home / Explore the latest talent topics / Leadership development

 Leadership development is often compared to management development – and it is interesting to note that not all leaders are managers, but all managers need to be leaders.
 Managers manage things, processes and systems.
 Leaders lead people.
 Leadership itself is a process of social influence, aligning and maximising the efforts of others towards the achievement of a goal.
 It is not defined by a level or grade or title.

-Why is leadership development important?
+Why is leadership and talent development important?

 There are a number of development programme benefits!
 Five of these are: